-I think A Christmas Carol is my favourite Doctor Who Christmas Special so far.
-Obviously it's a Doctor Whoified version of Dicken's original story but deliberately so.
+I think A Christmas Carol is my favorite Doctor Who Christmas Special so far.
+Obviously, it's a Doctor Whoified version of Dicken's original story but deliberately so.
 The Doctor needs to save 4,003 people and the best way of doing that is to go all 'Ghost of Christmas Past' on Kazran Sardick (Michael Gambon).
 I think you'd call it meta if you were that way inclined.
-Fortunately I'm not.
+Fortunately, I'm not.

 The best thing about this episode though is Michael Gambon's performance as Sardick.
-It says a lot about the new Doctor Who that an actor with the stature of Gambon is happy to take a part - an impressive and large part I admit - in it.
+It says a lot about the new Doctor Who that an actor with the stature of Gambon is happy to take apart - an impressive and large part I admit - in it.
 (Actually and Katherine Jenkins to be fair.)
-Not is Gambon just a brilliant actor but his intereactions with the Matt Smith are rather lovely.
-In fact all three Sardick's do a fine job with Matt Smith so kudos to the casting director.
+Not is Gambon just a brilliant actor but his interactions with Matt Smith are rather lovely.
+All three Sardick's do a fine job with Matt Smith so kudos to the casting director.

 And Matt Smith.

 There are three actors playing Sardick.
 Laurence Belcher, who is Young Kazran, and for a teenage child actor both surprisingly good and not very irritating.
 Then there's Danny Horn, as Adult Kazran, he gets probably the least to do but gets to snog Katherine Jenkins a lot.
 Actually, he also does a fine job of conveying the change in Kazran when he realizes what Abigail's situation is and that when he freezes her back in the cryo-chamber thing, he's also freezing his own heart.
 The Doctor's reaction to all of this is also rather well-played by Matt Smith: a combination of concern for Kazran and hurt at his - apparent - dismissal.